yleonsun/yleonsun.github.io/_pages/home.md

 ### News
+- [Sep, 2021] Enjoyed giving the talk on 'Case of visceral arterial aneurysm embolization' at the inaugural [New England Society of Interventional Radiology (NESIR) meeting](https://nesir.org/)
 - [Sep, 2021] Excited to attend the [Radiology Interventions Safety, Quality, and Complications Symposium (RISQCS)](https://www.bucme.org/live/12827) to learn about how learning from complications can save patient lives in the field of interventional radiology.
 - [Aug, 2021] Honored to receive the 'Radiology Research Fellowship' at Boston University School of Medicine to research obstacles for ethnic, racial, gender diversity and inclusion in interventional radiology!
 - [Aug, 2021] [Paper accepted at American Journal of Respiratory Cell and Molecular Biology](https://doi.org/10.1165/rcmb.2020-0259OC).
 It's a pleasure to share a part of my PhD dissertation work with the scientific community. titled, “Heterogeneity in Human iPSC-derived Alveolar Epithelial Type II Cells Revealed with ABCA3/SFTPC Reporters.”
 Thank you to all the wonderful collaborators over the years who made this possible!
 There is more to come!